cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/connect-private-applications/best-practices.md

 layout: learning-unit
 ---

-We recommend following these best practices when you deploy Cloudflare Tunnel for the ZTWA use case.
+We recommend following these best practices when you deploy Cloudflare Tunnel for Zero Trust Web Access.

 ## Deploy another instance of cloudflared